FERBIN12/Hannah_arm/README.md

-## Hannah - Voice controlled Robotic Manipulator
+## Hannah - Robotic Manipulator

+This project features a robotic manipulator built using ROS2 Humble, Ignition Gazebo, and MoveIt2 for motion planning.
+The OMPL (Open Motion Planning Library) is utilized for path planning, ensuring efficient and collision-free trajectories.
+The system enables real-time simulation, kinematic control, and motion execution, making it ideal for robotic manipulation tasks in dynamic environments.

 Software: ROS2 humble
 OS: UBUNTU 22.04